 All the travelers are also required to have an electronic passport with biometric information which has a machine-readable zone on its biographic page.

 You can use our ESTA eligibility tool to determine whether you qualify to travel to the US under the Visa Waiver Program.

 Non-VWP Citizens Who are Exempt from US Visa Application

 Citizens of Canada and Bermuda enjoy the freedom of traveling temporarily to the US without a having to possess a nonimmigrant visa or any other pre-entry authorization, such as ESTA (Electronic System for Travel Authorization).

 - Canadian citizens – are visa free to enter and stay in the US, even to work there (they might even use an NEXUS Card or an Enhanced Driver’s License for identification, instead of a passport)

-- Bermudian citizens – are also exempt of visa, for the purpose of stays less than 6 months in the US
+- Bermudian citizens – are exempt of visa, for stays less than 6 months in the US

 Benefiting from the agreement “the Compacts of Free Association” with the US, citizens of the Marshall Islands, Micronesia and Palau are released from visa requirement for entering, staying, studying or getting employed in the US without limit.